haansi/mitolib/README.md

 # greenvariantcaller - Convert your BAM file to Variants

-This is a simple Java implementation to read BAM files from small genomes like the mitochondrial genome into pileup files and performce a naive variant calling.
+This is a simple Java implementation to read BAM files based on the HGSJDK API (https://github.com/samtools/htsjdk) from small genomes like the mitochondrial genome into pileup files and performce a naive variant calling.
 Variant files of human mitochondrial genomes can be used for **mitochondrial haplogroup classification** with [HaploGrep2](http://haplogrep.uibk.ac.at).

 ## Usage Examples